Focus and control your self-doubt instead of sabotaging your songwriting…

 - My playing isn’t good enough

-It’s worse when you apply it directly to yourself instead of your music:
+It’s worse when you take it personally and direct it at yourself instead of your music:

 - I’m not as good as _____

 - I’m don’t ____ because I’m not good at it

 - I don’t have the confidence to _____